Designing Robots to Help Women: SPECULATION

 \subsubsection{Robots Helping with Other Day-to-Day Challenges}

-Regarding other day-to-day challenges, exoskeletons or other tools could help to level the playing field, by allowing anyone to be large, tall, and strong.
-For example, this might allow smaller women to become accepted as leaders, or to be accepted as equals, receiving equal pay, in physically intensive jobs such as construction or policing.
+Robots could also support equality by enhancing capabilities and freeing up time: Exoskeletons or other tools could help to level the playing field, by allowing anyone to be large, tall, and strong.
+For example, this might allow smaller women to become accepted as leaders, or peers receiving equal pay, in physically intensive jobs such as construction or policing.
 As well, smaller women could reach high-up items, carry heavy loads, and open tight packages--and maybe even better defend against attackers, helping them to fight back and be too heavy to knock down or abduct.
-Furthermore, \emph{alloparenting} robots capable of raising children in a good way could also help~\cite{mcclelland2016robotic}; for example, when pay is unequal due to the fear that women will leave work to take care of children, or women are overwhelmed with unpaid care.
+Furthermore, \emph{alloparenting} robots capable of raising children in a good way could also help~\cite{mcclelland2016robotic}--for example, when pay is unequal due to the fear that women will leave work to take care of children, or women are overwhelmed with unpaid care.
+For example, a wheeled robot could carry children, while playing with them and providing positive attention.